danet-hda/computer-networking/0-lab/0-LabTasks.md

 - [ ] If everything is ok you can run ````sudo containerlab destroy  -t clab-rn-0-lab.yml````
   - [ ] This command tears the virtual network down

-## Exercise 2: Using the virtalized Lab Environment
+## Exercise 2: Using the virtualized Lab Environment

+Configure IP and Netmask on Host00 and corresponding interface of router00.
+Find out what the corresponding interface in router00 is and note it down.
+Run a ping command between the two IPs.
+Capture the traffic between both entities, i.e., host00 and router00 What are the MAC-Adresses of the used interfaces?